Monash University, Clayton campus

-Monash University, Clayton campus is the main campus of Monash University located in Clayton, which is a suburb of Melbourne, Australia, in the state of Victoria.

-The campus covers an area of over 1.1 km^{2} and is the largest of the Monash University campuses, both in terms of size and student population.
-As of 2017, the Clayton Campus had over 41,000 students.
+The Monash University, Clayton campus is the main campus of Monash University located in Clayton, a south-eastern suburb of Melbourne, in Victoria, Australia.
+The campus is the largest of the university's campuses, both in terms of size—approximately 110 ha—and student population—over 41,000 students As of 2017.

-The campus has its own suburb and is one of the few university campuses in Australia to have its own postcode (3800), and shares the telephone number extension of 990 with the other city campuses of the university.
-The Campus features a wide range of native Australian flora and fauna, including over 2000 different kinds of plant life.
+The campus was designated as a suburb and is one of the few university campuses in Australia to have its own postcode (3800), and shares the telephone number extension of 990 with the other city campuses of the university.
+The campus features a wide range of native Australian flora and fauna, including over 2,000 different kinds of plant life.

-Location

-The campus is located in the south-east Melbourne suburb of Clayton.
-It contains the greatest density of high technology industries in Victoria.
+The campus contains the greatest density of high technology industries in Victoria.
+As well as the Australian Synchrotron, the Clayton campus is adjacent to CSIRO facilities, Bosch, Bayer, Agilent Technologies, and several other science and technology companies are also located nearby.
+The Clayton campus is also a short trip from Chadstone Shopping Centre, the largest shopping mall in the Southern Hemisphere.

+Faculties